Phase 1/2 Trial Evaluating CRN09682 for the Treatment of Neuroendocrine Tumors and Other Somatostatin Receptor 2-Expressing Tumors

 Ronny Allan’s ‘PoNETry’ – An Ode to Lanreotide

-Ronny Allan's 'PoNETry' © series can be shared with poetry credit to: RonnyAllan.NET Thanks for reading Ronny I also have one on Invisible Illness - click here Click here and answer all questions to join my private Facebook group Thanks for reading.
-Ronny I’m also active on Facebook.
-Like my page for even more news.
-Help me build up my new site here – click here and ‘Like’ Sign up for my newsletters - Click Here Disclaimer My Diagnosis and Treatment History Follow me on twitter Check out my online presentations Check out my WEGO Health Awards Like my new awareness…
+Ronny Allan's 'PoNETry' © series can be shared with poetry credit to: RonnyAllan.NET Read about my experience with Lanreotide - click here Thanks for reading Ronny I also have PoNETry on Invisible Illness - click here Click here and answer all questions to join my private Facebook group Most recent posts - click to read

 What is World Cancer Day?
 World Cancer Day is an initiative of the Union for International Cancer Control (UICC), the largest and oldest international cancer organisation dedicated to taking action on cancer.
 UICC unites and supports the cancer community in its efforts to reduce the global cancer burden, promote greater equity and ensure that cancer control remains a priority on the global health and development agenda.
 Founded in 1933 and based in Geneva, Switzerland, UICC has more than 1120 member organisations in over 172 countries and territories.
 The membership base includes the world’s major cancer leagues and societies, research institutes, treatment centres, hospitals, ministries…